JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-18.md

 > - 1.6.20: introduce a deprecation warning on the affected expressions
 > - 1.8.0: raise this warning to an error,
 >   `-XXLanguage:-ProhibitConfusingSyntaxInWhenBranches` can be used to temporarily revert to the pre-1.8 behavior
-> - \>= 1.9: repurpose some deprecated constructs for new language features
+> - &gt;= 1.9: repurpose some deprecated constructs for new language features

 ### Prevent implicit coercions between different numeric types